VARICOSE VEINS: DEFINITION, CAUSES AND TREATMENT

 How Do Varicose Veins Develop?

-As veins are put under the tremendous stress of having to work against gravity, during pregnancy or after a knee surgery or hip surgery, the quality of vein seals begins to decrease.
+As veins are put under the tremendous stress of having to work against gravity, during pregnancy or after knee surgery or hip surgery, the quality of vein seals begins to decrease.

 The seals in the valves inside the veins no longer make sufficient contact and they start to get stretched out which then allows blood to go backward, stretching them out even more.
 It basically becomes a vicious cycle.